lonelycode/tyk-io-site-content/dashboard-v0-9/portal/pages.md

     weight = -240
 +++

-Tyk pages are rudimentary, single-slug HTML pages that can be rendered to the portal, the tempalte for each page is by default in `portal/templates/page.html`, though others can be used by registering a new template code with the template file using the `{{ define "newPageCode" }}` directive and reloading the dashboard instance.
+Tyk pages are rudimentary, single-slug HTML pages that can be rendered to the portal, the template for each page is by default in `portal/templates/page.html`, though others can be used by registering a new template code with the template file using the `{{ define "newPageCode" }}` directive and reloading the dashboard instance.

 All pages by default expose a `{{.Title}}` field along with any custom field name you create in the pages editor.
-Fields that are created in the apge editor can be accessed using the same dot-notation as the title field and are sub-fields of the `Fields` section.
+Fields that are created in the page editor can be accessed using the same dot-notation as the title field and are sub-fields of the `Fields` section.

 For example, to expose a field called `"MainBody"`, we can access it like so: